You finally decided enough is enough and you are ready to declutter your home.

 When you are decluttering your home, you can look for items that can be upcycled.

-For example, you can use mason jars you empty from your fridge as cute storage solutions for pens and markers.
+For example, you can use mason jars you empty from your fridge as cute storage solutions for pens and markers in a craft room or office space.
 I found baskets that worked as great toy storage solutions in the playroom and kids’ rooms.

 After decluttering, give unwanted but useful items to a friend